-Radar Observations of Asteroids
+Radar Observations of Asteroids and Comets

 |

 The radar instruments at Arecibo and Goldstone provide exquisite measurements of the sizes, shapes, spins, and physical properties of Near-Earth Objects.
-We observe a variety of asteroids with radar, but we are particularly interested in binary systems (two rocks orbiting each other in space).
+We observe a variety of asteroids with radar, but we are particularly interested in binary and multiple systems (two or more rocks orbiting each other in space).
 Our observations can be used to measure the masses and densities of the components, and to study their dynamical interactions in great detail.
 These systems are extremely interesting as they exhibit processes such as avalanches, tides, librations, and YORP.
-Radar observations provide the most powerful way of characterizing binary systems in the solar sytem.
+Radar observations provide the most powerful way of characterizing binary and multiple systems from Earth.
 This figures shows a schematic representation of the size of the 2000 DP107 binary system, with the Golden Gate bridge for scale.
 Click on the image for more radar results.
-The radar work is performed in collaboration with a group affectionately called the radar gang. |
+The radar work is performed in collaboration with a small number (<10) of scientists who routinely observe asteroids with radar. |

 Planetary Interior Structure Revealed by Spin Dynamics